mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial4/README.md

 Note: This is now saved in your projects on mapbox.
 Regardless of environment, you can always locate this project and re-edit it.
 It's Map ID would remain the same.
 So if you have a webmap live, it will be automatically updated.

 ##### 04. MAPBOX_Studio: Design Neighborhood Map
+It is important to note here why there are multiple versions of mapbox and understand which one you should use.
+First mapbox, like many other open source development platforms is constatntly under development.
+Mapbox Studio is built to replace mapbox classic which was we were using, when the platform was built.
+Their even earlier version `Tilemill` is still around and can be used, but we recommend using the three mapbox versions currently up.

+However, there's a considerable difference between Mapbox Editor and Mapbox Studio.
+Mapbox Editor let's you create simple interactive maps and add them to a browser, without much knowledge of code.
+It's a simple graphical interface.
+On the other hand Mapbox Classic/Studio, let's you work through multiple layers to create advanced maps.
+But to develop those as interactive maps on the web requires more knowledge of html, javascript and css.
+I recommened using the Editor when you have limited amount of data.
+In the editor, you have to individually style components, as opposed to Classic and Studio.
+Editor is also the way to go, if you don't want to go deeper in code.

 ##### 05. WEB: Embed Neighborhood and Informal Maps